-In 2010, there was a recall related to the software program that controls the antilock braking system in certain models including the Prius, which led to putative class action lawsuits on behalf of owners of recalled vehicles and owners of vehicles which were not recalled.
-These cases were consolidated into two actions, one in the United States District Court for the Central District of California and one in the Los Angeles County Superior Court.
-In January 2013, the United States District Court for the Central District of California denied the plaintiff's motion for class certification and granted summary judgment in Toyota's favor resolving the claims related to the recalled vehicles, and in July 2013, the United States District Court for the Central District of California denied the plaintiff's motion for class certification and granted summary judgment in Toyota's favor regarding the claims related to the non-recalled vehicles.
-Proceedings involving the recalled vehicles in both courts have concluded.
-The ruling of the United States District Court for the Central District of California related to the non-recalled vehicles has been appealed.
+In 2010, there was a recall related to the software program that controls the antilock braking system in certain models, including the Prius, which led to putative class action lawsuits on behalf of owners of recalled vehicles and owners of vehicles which were not recalled.
+The United States District Court for the Central District of California denied the plaintiffs' motions for class certification and granted summary judgment in Toyota's favor denying the plaintiffs' claims related to both the recalled vehicles and the non-recalled vehicles.
+Proceedings involving the recalled vehicles have concluded; the appeals of the granting of summary judgment and the denial of class certification of the claims for the non-recalled vehicles are still pending.

-Product liability personal injury claims related to the floor mat entrapment of accelerator pedals and slow-to-return or sticky accelerator pedal cases are pending in several consolidated cases in federal and state courts, as well as in individual cases in various other states.
+Personal injury and wrongful death claims involving allegations of unintended acceleration are pending in several consolidated proceedings in federal and state courts, as well as in individual cases in various other states.
 The judges in the consolidated federal action and the consolidated California state action have approved an Intensive Settlement Process ("ISP") for such claims in those actions.
 Under the ISP, all individual claims within the consolidated actions are stayed pending completion of a process to assess whether they can be resolved on terms acceptable to the parties.
 Cases not resolved after completion of the ISP will then proceed to discovery and toward trial.
 Toyota has offered the ISP process to plaintiffs in other consolidated actions and in individual cases, as well.

-Toyota has been named as a defendant in 27 economic loss class action lawsuits, which have been consolidated for pretrial purposes in the United States District Court for the Southern District of Florida, arising out of allegations that Takata airbags installed in Toyota vehicles are defective.
-These lawsuits are at a very early stage.
+Toyota has been named as a defendant in 33 economic loss class action lawsuits, which, together with similar lawsuits against Takata and other automakers, have been made part of a multi-district litigation proceeding in the United States District Court for the Southern District of Florida, arising out of allegations that airbag inflators manufactured by Takata are defective.
+These lawsuits are at an early stage.